permafrost-dev/vue-ray/README.md

 ## Debug your Vue code with Ray to fix problems faster

 This package can be installed in any Vue 2.x or Vue 3.x project to send messages to the [Ray app](https://myray.app).
+It also includes a Vuex plugin to monitor changes to your Vuex state.

 ## Installation